 The advising process

 Lawrence has a faculty-based advising system.
 All full-time members of the teaching faculty serve as academic advisors to students.
 New students are assigned to faculty advisors on the basis of academic interests and availability of faculty for advising.
 Junior and senior students are required to have advisors in their majors.
-Any student, however, may change an advisor by completing the Academic Advisor Form available in the registrar’s office and obtaining the signature of the new advisor on that form.
+Any student, however, may change an advisor by completing the Academic Advisor Form available online.
+The online form will route to the new advisor for final approval.

-Students are encouraged to consult with other faculty members, department chairs and program directors, or the Center for Academic Success for further advice.
+Students are encouraged to consult with other faculty members, department chairs and program directors, the Director of Academic Advising, or the Center for Academic Success for further advice.

 To maintain the atmosphere of mutual trust and confidence among students and faculty and to ensure that students are judged according to their own merits, the Lawrence University community has established the following Honor Code: